Our Team

 Tanya resides with her spouse and four children.
 She enjoys gardening, seasonal cooking and food preparation, running for physical and emotional well-being, and watching soccer.

-Stephanie McCoy, Operations Director
+Stephanie McCoy, Operations Manager

-Stephanie is a dedicated Operations Director who supports the AgeWise team by streamlining operations and improving efficiency.
+Stephanie is a dedicated Operations Manager who supports the AgeWise team by streamlining operations and improving efficiency.
 She is committed to helping AgeWise achieve its mission of ensuring every client receives the best care.

 Stephanie graduated from the University of North Georgia with a degree in Business & Finance, where she built a solid foundation in organizational management, strategic planning, and business operations.